 Get in touch: tel 01626 770181; Email firstname.lastname@example.org

-Click above to find out about the Iceland 2016 tour
+Click above to find out about our 2020 and 2021 photography tours

-1. If you’re looking for stunning landscapes to photograph, this is definitely the tour for you.
+3. If you’re looking for stunning landscapes to photograph, this is definitely the tour for you.
 Four full days packed with waterfalls, geysers, glaciers, ice fields and lava fields.
 This is complemented by comfortable hotels ,a comfortable coach with plenty of room for your equipment and Nigel on hand for guidance if required.
-Even the weather was brilliant for the whole four days – the one thing that can’t be guaranteed for 2016.
+Even the weather was brilliant for the whole four days.
 Larry H.